Olivia Ball: Qualifications

 Ball has a Masters in human rights from London University and a PhD in international human rights law awarded by the Castan Centre for Human Rights Law at Monash University.

 Career

 In her early career Ball worked as a psychologist before becoming a human rights researcher and activist.
 Together with Paul Gready she co-authored The No-Nonsense Guide to Human Rights.
 In 2014, Ball and Nicholas Toonen founded Remedy Australia, a non-government organisation which monitors complaints to the United Nations about Australia's human rights violations and advocates for the right to an effective remedy where UN committees uphold such complaints.
 The organisation was established on the 20th anniversary of the Toonen Decision.

-Ball has worked in the drug outreach program at Fitzroy Legal Service.
+Ball has worked as a school teacher in Tonga and in the drug outreach program at Fitzroy Legal Service.

 Politics

 Ball has been a member of the Australian Greens Victoria since 2001.
+She cites as her inspiration for joining the party “The Greens”, a work by former Australian senator Bob Brown and ethicist Peter Singer.
 She was involved in several campaigns before being elected to the council of the City of Melbourne in the 2020 election.